 Do this from the important categories to the smallest or least important pages.
 It helps to visualize this structure for yourself.
 You can use one of the many paid programs on the internet for this or just use pen and paper.

 The main page (homepage) of the website links to the different categories and then to subcategories.
 An example of a web store would be that the homepage links to women’s, men’s and children’s clothing.
 These then link to different clothing categories for women (Home> Women> Jeans, etc…).

 Often a breadcrumb structure is used .
 This small bar clearly shows where you are on a website.
 A good example of a website that uses this navigation visualization is theiconic.com:

-Using this strategy, each page below the home page links back to the home page and each page within a category links back to the overarching category.
+Using this strategy, each page below the home page links back to the home page, and each page within a category link back to the overarching category.

 If you have articles or blogs on your website, try to link in the text (where possible) to other relevant content on the site.
 Make sure you do this in moderation.
 Too many links can appear spammy.